-Reuters reported that Genworth had hired The Goldman Sachs Group Inc. to find a buyer for its turnkey asset management platform and its alternative investments business, Altegris Investments Inc. Combined, the two businesses manage about $24 billion in assets.
+Reuters reported last Friday that Genworth had hired The Goldman Sachs Group Inc. to find a buyer for its turnkey asset management platform business and its alternative investments business, Altegris Investments Inc. Combined, the two businesses manage about $24 billion in assets.

-Genworth's credit rating was downgraded Oct.
-11 to BBB- by Standard & Poor's Rating Services, leaving it on the verge of junk status.
-With Genworth's insurance businesses struggling, selling the asset management businesses would make sense.
+Genworth's credit rating was downgraded last week to BBB- by Standard & Poor's Rating Services, leaving it on the verge of junk status.
+With its insurance businesses struggling, selling the asset management businesses would make sense.
 The asset management business is changing and the platforms need infusions of capital, said Alois Pirker, a senior analyst with Aite Group LLC.
 Genworth may not be in a position to do that.

-Who are the most likely buyers?
-Companies that want to ramp up their fee-based business, Mr. Pirker suggested.
-Topping the list would probably be regional brokerages such as Raymond James Financial Inc., Ameriprise Financial Services Inc. and possibly even Edward Jones, he said.
+Who are the most-likely buyers?
+Anybody who wants to ramp up their fee-based business, Mr. Pirker suggested.
+Topping the list would probably be regional brokerages such as Raymond James Financial Inc., Ameriprise Financial Inc. and possibly even Edward Jones, he said.
 The wirehouses already have in-house TAMPs for their wealth management businesses and are likely to be less interested.

-LPL Financial Holdings Inc. is aggressively expanding its RIA and fee-based business but bought TAMP provider Fortigent LLC this year.
+LPL Financial Holdings Inc. is aggressively expanding its RIA and fee-based business, but bought TAMP provider Fortigent LLC earlier this year.

 Large clearing firms such as J.P.
-Morgan Clearing Corp. and RBC Correspondent Services also are potential buyers, Mr. Pirker said.
+Morgan Chase & Co. and RBC Capital Markets LLC also are potential buyers, Mr. Pirker said.
 Their clearing operations deal mostly with commission-based business, but a TAMP offering could broaden their client base.

-A sale of Genworth's asset management businesses would leave it with its life insurance and long-term-care insurance businesses, as well as its fixed-annuity products — all three of which are interest-rate-sensitive.
-The company also has its mortgage insurance business, the earnings from which are tied to the health of the housing market, noted Edward Shields, associate director of equity research at Sandler O'Neill + Partners LP.
+A sale of Genworth's asset management businesses would leave it with its life and long-term-care insurance businesses and its fixed-annuity products — all three of which are interest-rate sensitive.
+The company also has its mortgage insurance business, the earnings for which are tied to the health of the housing market, noted Edward Shields, associate director of equity research at Sandler O'Neill and Partners LP.